Word from our founder, Sid :

 How does profit get calculated?

 We divide our profit (revenue-expenses) into a few buckets: taxes, cash-on-hand for innovation and growth, and profit for distribution.
 Profit for distribution is then divided between three groups:

-With the set 50% of profit for distribution going to the team, each member can see how their daily decisions affect their own profit sharing checks.
+With 30% of profit for distribution going to employees, each member can see how their daily decisions affect their own profit sharing checks.